Internship Abroad: Blog

 I can now say, after living here for almost four weeks, that it feels like home.
 My stay has been such a great experience: I got to know the American culture, had so much fun with the other interns and learned a lot about the working life in the US.
 So I’m really sad that today is already my last day.
 Time went by so quickly, but I’ll definitely come back to visit my friends and hopefully I’ll be working here one day.

 This is my last blog post as well and I hoped you liked the insights I gave you.
-However, if you have any questions regarding the GIP or my time in Boston, please feel free to reach out to me via LinkedIn or Xing.
+However, if you have any questions regarding international internships or my time in Boston, please feel free to reach out to me via LinkedIn or Xing.

 To put it in a nutshell: Keep calm and Boston on.